 FRIDAY, OCTOBER 20 TO SATURDAY, OCTOBER 21, 2017

-PURCHASE TICKETS BEFORE FRIDAY, MAY 12, 2017 AND RECEIVE EARLY BIRD SAVINGS OF $100 AT TIME OF PURCHASE.
+PURCHASE TICKETS BEFORE FRIDAY, MAY 12, 2017 AND THE EARLY BIRD SAVINGS OF $100 WILL BE DEDUCTED FROM EACH REGISTRATION FEE AT THE TIME OF PURCHASE.